Rizki36/inaf/README.md

 - yarn dev

 ## Whats you can get
-- E2E type, Response from server can be import into client directly with prisma + monorepo
+- E2E type, Type of response from server can be import into client directly with prisma + monorepo
 - Graphql
 - Rest Api Unit Test
 - Typescript on client and server